codeuniversity/student-council/statute/statute.md

 (3) The Student General Assembly elects, in separate ballots and in this order:
 1. the President,
-2.–7. the six portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships),
+2.–7. the six portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships)

-8. for each study programme, one person proposed to the Senate for appointment as a student member,
+Candidates for Student Council portfolio roles are automatically listed on the ballots for their own study program's Academic Senate and Study Program Council elections, in accordance with the University's Election Regulations.

 (4) Elections follow majority voting as in § 4(6)–(8).
 All roles are open to all students, irrespective of gender and age.
 Diversity and equal opportunity are to be fostered in candidate outreach and nomination.